 8. Strip back your design.

-Every extra unit of information in a dialogue competes with other relevant units of information for visibility.
+The eighth in today’s list of ten website design tips again deals with the workings of the human brain.
+You see, every unit of information in a dialogue competes with other relevant units of information for visibility.
 The more you have, the less visible—and less usable—your design elements will be.
 So say more by showing less.

 Simplify your color scheme and use generous amounts of whitespace.
 Create a single focal point on each screen, highlighting your content and calls to action in a clear way.
 Don’t write long-winded copy or drown your website in stock images.
 Think of the Google homepage: one logo, one search bar, and two buttons.
 It does the job perfectly.